Julius Jackson

 Julius Jackson (born August 1, 1987) is a professional boxer from the Virgin Islands who qualified for the 2008 Olympics at light-heavyweight, as did his brother John Jackson.
 Their father is boxer Julian Jackson.

-Amateur
+Amateur career

 At the 2007 World Championships he lost to Ireland's Kenneth Egan by RSCO.
 At the first Olympic qualifier he lost 3:10 to Julio Castillo.

 At the second qualifier he benefited from a bye and defeated boxers from Nicaragua and Mexico to qualify.
 His loss to Eleider Alvarez did not have an effect on his qualification.
-At the Olympics he lost in the round of 32 to Kenneth Egan again, by 22-2.
+At the Olympics he lost in the round of 32 to Kenneth Egan again, by 22–2.

-Pro
+Professional career

-Julius Jackson is currently professionally fighting with a record of 20-2 (16 KOs).
+Julius Jackson is currently professionally fighting with a record of 20–2 (16 KOs).
 He previously held the WBC USNBC Title and the WBA Fedebol Title.

 Acting

 Julius Jackson has acted in the role of a boxer in the Telemundo series El César on the life of Julio César Chávez.